willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 The growth model intercept included two parameters: one determining asymptotic size ($\zeta_{\infty}$) and another describing annual growth rate ($\Gamma$).
 Predicted asymptotic size, which can be interpreted as the maximum predicted size of the species, correlated well with maximum observed species size reported in the literature ($R^2 = 0.31$, Figure @fig:crossGrowthSurv).
-Similarly, $\Gamma$ values aligned with established fast-, moderate-, and slow-growing trait classes (Figure S8).
+$\Gamma$ values aligned with established fast-, moderate-, and slow-growing trait classes (Figure S8).
 In the survival model, expected longevity ($L$) was derived from annual survival probability ($\psi$) using the relationship $L = e^{\psi}$.
 Estimated longevity showed strong agreement with maximum observed age from the literature ($R^2 = 0.59$, Figure @fig:crossGrowthSurv).
 For recruitment, the log of annual ingrowth rate ($\phi$) declined linearly with seed mass (Figure S9), consistent with the seed mass–growth rate trade-off [@Reich1998].
-Additionally, the annual survival probability of ingrowth ($\rho$) decreased with increasing shade intolerance (Figure S10).
+The annual survival probability of ingrowth ($\rho$) decreased with increasing shade intolerance (Figure S10).

 ![Correlation between predicted asymptotic size ($\zeta_{\infty}$) with maximum observed size (left) and predicted longevity ($L$) with maximum observed age for the 31 forest species.
 Maximum observed size and age are obtained from @burns1990silvics.
 The gray line is the identity curve.](manuscript/figs/crossGrowthSurv.png){#fig:crossGrowthSurv width=100% short-caption="Correlation between predicted asymptotic size ($\zeta_{\infty}$) with maximum observed size (left) and predicted longevity ($L$) with maximum observed age for the 31 forest species."}

 Both conspecific and heterospecific competition effects in growth and survival models increased with shade intolerance (Figure @fig:crossComp).
 Across nearly all species, conspecific competition effects were stronger than heterospecific effects.
 Only two species in the growth model and three in the survival model showed stronger heterospecific than conspecific competition.
-Notably, *Fagus grandifolia* and *Thuja occidentalis* exhibited positive density-dependence in survival.
+*Fagus grandifolia* and *Thuja occidentalis* were exceptions, exhibiting positive density-dependence in survival.
 In the recruitment model, total stand density effects increased with shade intolerance (Figure S11).

 ![Posterior distribution for the conspecific (red) and heterospecific (blue) density-dependence for each class of shade tolerance [@burns1990silvics].
 The more negative the $\beta$, the stronger the competition effect.](manuscript/figs/crossComp.png){#fig:crossComp width=100% short-caption="Posterior distribution for the conspecific (red) and heterospecific (blue) density-dependence for each class of shade tolerance [@burns1990silvics]."}